Community Garden Membership

 Step 3 - Complete a basic background check every 5 years

-Step 4 - Register with DUG and pay your plot fees - Suggested $55 per plot for 2024
+Step 4 - Register with DUG and pay your garden fees

-Registration usually opens in February.
+Registration usually opens in February or March.
 Registration and payment are due by April 30.
 If you do not register by the deadline, your plot will be given to the next person on the waitlist.

-We are a "pay what you can" garden, but with a minimum of $10.
+We are a "pay what you can" garden.
 Money should not be an obstacle to gardening with us!
 We also welcome your generous donations.

 Fee Breakdown:

-• Plot Fee - Suggested $30 per plot to Samuels Garden (minimum $5) - pays for background checks, tools, hoses, watering wands, wood for plot frames, compost, mulch, seeds, kid sized tools and supplies for school activities, materials for special projects and garden improvements
+• Plot Fee - Suggested $30 per plot to Samuels Garden - pays for tools, hoses, watering wands, wood for plot frames, compost, mulch, seeds, supplies for activities with the kids, materials for special projects and garden improvements

-• DUG Dues - Suggested $25 per plot to Denver Urban Gardens (minimum $5) - pays for our water and much more: https://dug.org/garden-support/
+• DUG Dues - Suggested $25 per plot to Denver Urban Gardens - pays for our water, insurance, technology, garden leader support, and much more

-Please contact us at samuelsgarden2011@gmail.com for the plot application link.
+Please contact us at samuelsgarden2011@gmail.com for the plot registration link.

 Meet your fellow gardeners, sign up for garden jobs and work days, review the garden rules, swap seeds, and join us for a fun educational activity that is different every year.